I’m celebrating a journey, not perfectionism.

 Some people are dogging on companies like A&W for using the same grill to cook Beyond patties as meat patties.

 And I get it!
-Touching dead animals in any form SUCKS.
+No one wants to touch dead animals in any form.

 I don’t call myself living a fully vegan lifestyle.
 I aspire to it, and would like to still call myself a “vegan foodie” as I proudly do in my logo.